-Milad had fallen some time before and was now limping badly.
-I began to realize how expeditions can be forced to give up close to their goal because they have no strength left.
+Majid had fallen some time before and was now limping.
+I be-

+gan to realize how expeditions can be forced to give up close to their goal because they have no strength left.

 Experienced mountaineers had marked out the last couple of hundred yards and a long row of orange sticks showed the way through snow two feet deep.